 The Balinese have no word in their language for “artist.”
 The arts are so ingrained into their culture and expectation of daily life that there is no need for the word, “art.”

 Can you imagine being part of a world where there is no need to delineate between artist and human being?
 Can you imagine a world where everyone recognizes the inherent nature of humanity IS creativity?

 Two serious health problems changed my perspective.
 When you realize your time on this planet could be a lot shorter than you expect, it changes your priorities.
 It helps you see the difference between what people want for you and what your heart calls you to do.

 I’ve studied Art and Art History at Colgate University as well as completed a masters in Educational Leadership with The George Washington University.
 I’ve taught art to all ages, from elementary school through to adulthood.
-Countless people I’ve worked with are told their interest in the arts is trivial.
-No more.

 In my early 20s I was part of a touring exhibition of artists whose work was exhibited at both The Kennedy Center for the Performing Arts as well as The Smithsonian.
-My work has been exhibited across the US as well as in Dubai, United Arab Emirates.
+My work has been exhibited across the US as well as in Dubai, United Arab Emirates, and Canada.
 Before this, I didn’t think my work was important or valuable (or even really “art”) until I had a gallery showing.
 Now I know otherwise.

 Your choice to make art is an act of rebellion.
 It’s a statement against our larger culture that tells us to “do something” with our art.
 It is an active example to those you love of what to prioritize in their own lives.

 Let’s make the world a better place.
 Together, we are Artist Strong.